 If you have been 1) arrested for health care fraud, 2) contacted by federal or state/local law enforcement, 3) contacted by a medical insurer raising questions of potential fraud, contact a defense attorney as soon as possible.
 The allegations are very serious and prosecutors will often try obtaining information from you before you have retained an attorney.
 Please don’t give authorities or the prosecutor information without first seeking counsel.

-Our goal is not only to resolve health care fraud charges and minimize penalties, our goal is also to protect the provider’s professional license and practice.
-Unlike most criminal defense attorneys, our attorneys are also experienced with administrative sanctions and employment issues that result from health care fraud allegations.
+Our goal is not only to resolve health care fraud charges and minimize penalties, but our goal is also to protect the provider’s professional license and practice.
+Unlike most criminal defense attorneys, our attorneys are also experienced with administrative sanctions and employment issues that result from these allegations.
 Health care fraud allegations can have a widespread effect on licensure, CMS eligibility, NPDB, staff privileges, credentialing issues, etc. From the onset, we consider these issues when handling the civil and/or criminal health care fraud cases.
-Additionally, upon resolution of a health care fraud case, our attorneys are able to handle the administrative and employment issues that may result from health care fraud allegations and/or convictions.
+Additionally, upon resolution of a case, our attorneys are able to handle the administrative and employment issues that may result from allegations and/or convictions.